kingsharp21/crud_app/README.md

 `npm start`

-Your Frontend application is ready! - register to login
+Your Frontend application is ready!